Halenia deflexa (American Spurred Gentian)

 More photos

-Photos by K. Chayka taken in Beltrami and Hubbard counties.
-Photos courtesy Peter M. Dziuk taken in Cass, Hubbard and Lake counties.
+Photos by K. Chayka taken at Banning State Park, and in Beltrami and Hubbard counties.
+Photos by Peter M. Dziuk taken in Cass, Hubbard and/or Lake counties.

 Comments